cindyhansel/Whole-Family-Systems-Data-Analysis/README.md

 ### The Analysis

 Analysis was completed and reported by the data team from Cradle 2 Career which consisted of Kelsey Zubke, Data and Research Manager, and Cindy Hansel, Data Analyst.
 Evaluators from United Way of Olmsted County participated in regular discussions about the analysis.
-Strong working relationships between analysists and interviewers, interpreters, and cultural experts were essential in understanding how to theme and categorize this qualitative data.
+Strong working relationships between analysists, interviewers, interpreters, and cultural experts were essential in understanding how to theme and categorize this qualitative data.